superasperatus/Automated-Placements-Excluder/readme.md

 The `LoadFromStorage` method takes the location of `googleads.yaml` as an argument.
 Empty argument, signifies that the method will search for the `googleads.yaml` file on the default location.

-Get your `googleads.yaml` file [here](https://github.com/googleads/googleads-python-lib/blob/master/googleads.yaml).
+Get an empty `googleads.yaml` file [here](https://github.com/googleads/googleads-python-lib/blob/master/googleads.yaml).

 ## On the Google Ads Active Placements Report